CHEINSTTROARLY/Hopscotch-1/README.md

 ---

-Here's the program as a string:
+Here's the program as a string, so that it can be saved:

 ```swift
 var textual =